Mubbly/concert-journal/README.md

 * Proof of Concept (POC) website
 * Created in IT College first year as a personal project during the first front-end subject.
 Got grade 5 (A).
 * Done using minimal and plain HTML, JS and CSS
-* Design has this nostalgic 90s feel, actual website would need modernization :stuck_out_tongue:
+* Design has this "nostalgic 90s feel", actual website would need modernization :stuck_out_tongue:

 ## :camera: Screenshots